Office of Postsecondary Education, Department of Education.

-We announce our intention to establish a negotiated rulemaking committee to prepare proposed regulations for the Federal Student Aid programs authorized under title IV of the Higher Education Act of 1965, as amended (HEA) (title IV Federal Student Aid programs).
-The proposed regulations would establish standards for programs that prepare students for gainful employment in a recognized occupation.
-This committee will include representatives of organizations or groups with interests that are significantly affected by the subject matter of the proposed regulations.
-We request nominations for individual negotiators who represent key stakeholder constituencies for the issue to be negotiated to serve on the committee and we set a schedule for committee meetings.
+We announce our intention to establish a negotiated rulemaking committee to prepare proposed regulations to address program integrity and improvement issues for the Federal Student Aid programs authorized under title IV of the Higher Education Act of 1965, as amended (HEA) (title IV Federal Student Aid programs).
+The committee will include representatives of organizations or groups with interests that are significantly affected by the subject matter of the proposed regulations.
+We request nominations for individual negotiators who represent key stakeholder constituencies for the issues to be negotiated to serve on the committee, and we set a schedule for committee meetings.

-We must receive your nominations for negotiators to serve on the committee on or before July 12, 2013.
-The dates, times, and locations of the committee meetings are set out in the Schedule for Negotiations section under SUPPLEMENTARY INFORMATION, below.
+We must receive your nominations for negotiators to serve on the committee on or before December 20, 2013.
+The dates, times, and locations of the committee meetings are set out in the Schedule for Negotiations section in the SUPPLEMENTARY INFORMATION section.

 Please send your nominations for negotiators to Wendy Macias, U.S. Department of Education, 1990 K Street NW., Room 8017, Washington, DC 20006.
 Telephone: (202) 502-7526 or by email: email@example.com.